bilalahmed54/fabric/docs/source/glossary.rst

 Endorsement System Chaincode
 ----------------------------

-Endorsement System Chaincode (ESCC) is a system chaincode that andles the endorsement policy for specific pieces of chaincode deployed on a network, and defines the necessary parameters (percentage or combination of signatures from endorsing peers) for a transaction proposal to
+Endorsement System Chaincode (ESCC) is a system chaincode that handles the endorsement policy for specific pieces of chaincode deployed on a network, and defines the necessary parameters (percentage or combination of signatures from endorsing peers) for a transaction proposal to